 If you previously registered to attend this event, please contact email@example.com if you have any questions or concerns about the date change.

 About the Event:

-To continue to ensure the safety and efficacy of drugs, the U.S. Food and Drug Administration (FDA) has published a number of guidances in the past decade providing recommendations to the pharmaceutical industry for assessing drug-drug interactions, drug-induced liver toxicity, as well as investigational new drug (IND) safety, in general.
+To continue to ensure the safety and efficacy of drugs, the FDA has published a number of guidances in the past decade providing recommendations to the pharmaceutical industry for assessing drug-drug interactions, drug-induced liver toxicity, as well as investigational new drug (IND) safety, in general.
 However, current two-dimensional (2D) based in vitro cell culture systems cannot accurately depict and simulate the rich environment and complex processes observed in vivo, and animal studies present significant drawbacks, such as inherited species-specific differences and low throughput scales for increased demands.